 Please note we are unable to accept telephone requests for medication.

-Medication can be ordered via Patient Access, our front desk, requests can be posted to the practice or you can telephone your chemist.
+Medication can be ordered via Patient Access, NHS App (free) the front desk, requests can be posted to the practice or you can telephone your nominated chemist.

 IMPORTANT: our REPEAT ONLINE PRESCRIPTION service is changing